webclinic017/edgedb/docs/reference/stdlib/string.rst

 .. eql:operator:: like: str like str -> bool
                         str not like str -> bool

-    :index: like, not like, case sensitive, string matching, comparison, compare
+    .. index:: comparison, compare
+    .. api-index:: §str §like§ str§, §str §not like§ str§

     Case-sensitive simple string matching.